Our Intentionality Laid Bare

 “At the beginning of June, the pesthouse of the Ospedale Civico had quietly filled…and a frightfully active commerce was kept up between the wharf of the Fondamenta Nuove and San Michele, the burial island.
 But there was the fear of a general drop in prosperity.
 The recently opened art exhibit in the public gardens was to be considered, along with the heavy losses that in case of panic or unfavorable rumors would threaten business, the hotels, the entire elaborate system for exploiting foreigners—and as these considerations evidently carried more weight than love of truth or respect for international agreements, the city authorities upheld obstinately their policy of silence and denial.
 The chief health officer had resigned from his post in indignation and been promptly replaced by a more tractable personality.”

 There is a glimmer of hope there with the resignation of the health officer, but similar-minded people simply got in line.
-An intention of corruption overwhelmed an individual’s intention of integrity.
+A systemic intention of corruption overwhelmed an individual’s intention of integrity.

-Still, how does your integrity show in what you do?
+How does your integrity show in the actions you take?
 Do you just go along when your integrity is compromised?
 Are you willing to make a stand based on principle?

 Decency vs. Inhumanity

-One of the popular novels to read last year was Albert Camus’ The Plague.
+One of the popular novels to read in 2020 was Albert Camus’ The Plague.
 Set in a fictionalized Oran in Algeria, Camus used the disease in his novel as an allegory for the rise of authoritarianism.

 His main character concludes that in an epidemic, individuals need to consider their collective humanity, relying on compassion rather than selfishness: